Trump Trade Continues To Fade - Bezek's Daily Briefing

 If the question arises between being faithful to campaign rhetoric or being pragmatic, expect Trump to sacrifice the ideal.
 Today's big reversal in the US Dollar (NYSEARCA:UUP) is a good reminder of that in action:

 The US Dollar has now given back two-thirds of its post-Trump gains.
-How many other correlated trades, such as the spike in interest rates and mad rush into financials - will follow its lead in unwinding?
+How many other correlated trades, such as the spike in interest rates and mad rush into financials, will follow its lead in unwinding?
 Even the sacred infrastructure trade may hit turbulence if Congress shows some obstinacy toward Trump's rhetoric.

 For today at least, the unpopular stocks are back.
 Consumer staples stocks are finally catching a bid, after seeing some sector stalwarts head to 52-week lows last week.
 And retail (NYSEARCA:XRT) is also having a big day.
 Wal-Mart (NYSE:WMT) is leading the way, 2% higher.